Meany Lodge

 Meany Lodge is a 54 acre ski area located in Martin, Washington near Stampede Pass, Washington, United States.
 It was built in 1928, making it the oldest ski area in Washington and among the oldest in the U.S.

 Meany Lodge is maintained and operated by volunteers of The Mountaineers, a non-profit group, and is located in the Wenatchee National Forest near the eastern portal of the Stampede Pass Train Tunnel.

 Meany Lodge has a PSIA certificated ski school and offers lessons to alpine skiers, cross country skiers, touring skiers, snowshoers, and snowboarders.
 Lessons are available when booking reservations.

 Reservations are needed for day and overnight use.
 Overnight reservations include a bunk and all meals.
 The lodge capacity is 97 persons.

 Snow Sports

 Alpine Skiing

 Alpine (downhill) skiers and snowboarders have access to 32 downhill runs of which 4 are groomed.
 Access to the runs are via 3 rope tows.
 The longest tow Mach is the longest certified rope tow west of the Rockies.
 The slope has a 450 ft vertical drop.

-Cross Country Skiing
+Cross-country skiing

 There is approximately one mile of groomed cross-country trails around the lodge with additional groomed trails winding through the surrounding landscape.
 Historic Stampede Pass, the NWS Weather Station at Stampede Pass, and the Palouse to Cascades State Park Trail are near the lodge.